 Excerpted from Jonas Cramby | Taco Loco | Gestalten 2016

 Day of the Dead.
 Dia de los Muertos.
-Whatever you call it, the Mexican day of remembrance, unlike our unsettling Halloween and somber All Saints’ Day, is celebratory as heck.
-As Jonas Cramby explains in the excerpt below, the day of graveyard revelry isn’t just a more tolerable and even pleasurable approach to the inevitability of death, but a more life-affirming approach as well.
+Whatever you call it, the Mexican day of remembrance, unlike our eerily unsettling Halloween and somber All Saints’ Day, is celebratory as heck.
+In fact, the day of graveyard revelry isn’t just a more tolerable approach to the inevitability of death, but a more life-affirming approach.
+And we’re pretty certain it’s not just the mezcal that’s responsible for this.
 We’ll drink to that.
-[Editor’s Note: We’re pretty certain that whole affirming thing is only partly due to the mezcal.]—Renee Schettler Rossi
+Originally published October 29, 2016.—Renee Schettler

 I’ve also, I realize, fulfilled an old dream.
 Even since the first time I read the book I’m now struggling to finish again, I’ve dreamt about celebrating Día de los Muertos in Oaxaca.
 You see, Under the Volcano tells the story of a British consul who is torn between love and alcohol during Día de los Muertos in a village outside Oaxaca in 1938.